 CONTINUITY OF CONSCIOUSNESS

 As we keep seeing a main focus on the Mental Plane is becoming Soul (or Self) Realized.
 Again that Soul in the Bailey model is also known as the Egoic Lotus, or Causal Body, and exists within the Plane of the Solar Angel.
 Later this Soul, or Causal Body, is relinquished and we come to know ourselves as what Bailey calls the Monad.
 This Monad reflects itself through the Spiritual Triad, which is comprised as Atma-Buddhi-Manas.
-(Please review Chapter Two for a better understanding of this).
-This realization of ourselves as Soul, and then the shift into realizing ourselves as the Monad, all take place within the Plane of the Solar Logos on the Mental Plane.
+(Please review the chapters Three Stages of Development and Seven Main Levels for a better understanding of this).
+This realization of ourselves as Soul takes place within the Plane of the Solar Logos on the Mental Plane.
+The Monadic Realization on even higher levels.
 All of this may sound like an interesting idea, but beyond all this mysterious language, what does any of this really mean?

 To begin with when we use words like Soul and Monad we are talking about certain levels of consciousness that are comprised of certain realizations about the Divine.
 On the surface, we can simply say that Monadic consciousness is more inclusive and expansive than Soul consciousness.
 To overly simplify it for now, we might say Soul consciousness might be considered to be more akin to planetary consciousness, Monadic consciousness might be more akin to being like universal consciousness.
-Soul consciousness and Monadic consciousness are also comprised of certain qualities that need to manifest in this realization process.
-As we will continue to see in this book we are attempting to show what these qualities are and how these qualities become real, or lived, within us.
+Soul and Monadic consciousness are comprised of certain qualities that need to manifest in this realization process so that these qualities become real, or lived, within us.